ngpfontaine/scroll-mark/readme.md

 Animate a visual anchor to help positional tracking

 ### How
-The webpage body will automatically use the scroll mark if it's tall enough to overflow-y.
-Or add `.scroll-mark` class to elements you want to use it.
+- The webpage body will automatically use the scroll mark if it's tall enough to overflow-y
+- Or add `.scroll-mark` class to elements you want to use it

 ### Setup
-TODO
+- Import `scroll-mark.css` and 'scroll-mark.js` to your project
+- Reference in your html
+- Will automatically act on `<body>` if necessary
+- Add `.scroll-mark` to a non html/body elements if desired
+- Modify variables and styles if needed

 ### Options
-TODO
+`scroll-mark.js`
+- `scrollm.config.delay
+Time between scroll events.
+Under will be 1 continuous event.
+Over will end first, and start fresh
+- `scrollm.config.offset`
+Beginning height for scroll mark.
+Adjust if you want it higher/lower (relative to scroll direction)

 ### TODO
-TODO
+- Console notification if class added to the wrong element ` Console notification if not automatically acting on `<body>`
+- BUG: flicks to wrong side when switching scroll target
+- Test with different styling cases